lonnieezell/myth-auth/README.md

     > php spark migrate -all

+NOTE: This library uses your application's cache settings to reduce database lookups.
+If you want to make use of this, simply make sure that your are using a cache engine other than `dummy` and it is properly setup.
+The `GroupModel` and `PermissionModel` will handle caching and invalidation in the background for you.

 ## Overview

 When first installed, Myth:Auth is setup to provide all of the basic authentication services